rackerlabs/design-system/_component_design/bulk-selection.md

 ## Best practices

-Consider the following best practices when add bulk selection to a table:
+Consider the following best practices when you add bulk selection to a table:

 - The table should support the keyboard shortcuts to selecting multiple objects.
-For example, after selecting a row, the user can hold down the **Shift** and select another row.
+For example, after selecting a row, the user can hold down the **Shift** key and select another row.
 This action selects all rows between the first and second selections.
 - xxxxxx.
 - xxxxxx.
 - xxcxxx.